 Our classic car expert, Adrian, compares UK and US classic cars

-This is a tough one for me because there are two stances I can take on American cars.
-The first stance being based purely on function as a driving machine, American cars are (in comparison to European cars) massive, lumbering tanks with the ability to shred the tarmac between lights on the lengthy straights but screech and wallow with staunch defiance when asked to go around a bend.
+Based purely on function as a driving machine, classic American cars are (in comparison to European cars) massive, lumbering tanks with the ability to shred the tarmac between lights on the lengthy straights but screech and wallow with staunch defiance when asked to go around a bend.

-So, let’s travel over the pond to the UK and have a look at the classics.
 There is no denying the cars made for the British market were smaller, more nimble but with far smaller engines and output.
-I will be pitting 4 classic cars from the UK during this period against my American colleague Maggie Murray and her choice of 4 American classics.
+I will be pitting four classic cars from the UK during this period against my American colleague Maggie Murray and her choice of four American classics.
 Let’s see how they compare.

 Maggie's picked out a few of her favourite cars from America, check them out below.